NilPointer-Software/bdfd-wiki/src/bdscript/blackListRolesIDs.md

 ### Parameters
 - `role IDs`: The roles that will be blacklisted.
 Separate role IDs using `;`.
-- `error message`: The message that sends if the user has a role in the blacklist.
+- `error message`: The message that will be sent if the user has a role from the blacklist.

 ## Example
 ```